hucebot/eurobin_iot/README.md

 ros2 topic echo eurobin_iot_0/tofm4
 ```

-Bellow is the output from the terminal, in this case is the distance in mm, this is the information the sensor is giving to the controller and then being publishing it.
+Below is the output from the terminal showing the distance in millimeters, which is the information the sensor sends to the controller and then publishes.

 ![image5](images/image5.png)

 ## Atom Matrix

 Here is an image of the Atom Matrix running the code.
-It's running on a ESP32 Pico and It has a button and a Matrix of Leds 5x5.
+It's running on a ESP32 Pico and has a button and a 5x5 LED Matrix.

 ![image6](images/image6.jpeg)

-Because the microcontroller does not have a screen, we have had to change the logic in how to show the information.
+Because the microcontroller does not have a screen, we had to change how we display the information.
-In the Image, you can see a red letter "E" and 2 green leds.
-The letter E actually makes part of the word Scale, so this is indicating the mode (sensor) in red color, the word scroll all the time to show the mode, the ID is showed too following the mode in white color.
-You can change the color of booth in the code (variables colorMode and colorID).
+In the image, you can see a red letter "E" and two green LEDs.
+The letter "E" is part of the word "Scale," indicating the mode (sensor) in red.
+The word scrolls continuously to show the mode, and the ID is shown in white after the mode.
+You can change the colors in the code (variables colorMode and colorID).

-The first green led (the higher one) indicates that the connection with the network was successful, the contrary it would show a red led.
-When you turn on the atom, it can starts with a led red but it's advised to wait a little becase the controller tries several times to connect with the network, so it can turn in green after some time.
+The first green LED (the upper one) indicates that the network connection was successful; otherwise, it would be red.
+When you turn on the Atom, the LED might initially be red, but it will likely turn green after the controller retries connecting to the network several times.

-The second green led(the lower one) indicates that the connection I2C or the initialization with the sensor was successful, if not it would display a red led.
-Only the sensors Tof (M2 and M4), Scale and Rfid shows this led, the others such as Hall and Key does not show because it's is just a digital read.
+The second green LED (the lower one) indicates that the I2C connection or sensor initialization was successful; otherwise, it would be red.
+Only the ToF (M2 and M4), Scale, and RFID sensors show this LED; others like Hall and Key do not, as they only involve a digital read.

-To change the mode it's just necessary to make a double click, if it's done correctly, the first column will start to blink (between red and blue), this indicate you can reset the controller so it will restart with the new mode.
+To change the mode, double-click the button.
+If successful, the first column will start blinking (between red and blue), indicating that you can reset the controller, which will restart with the new mode.

 ![image7](images/image7.jpeg)

-To change the ID, it's just necessary to keep pressing the button for 5 seconds, after this, all the matrix of leds will be blue to indicate that the controller is going to reset itself and when turn on again, it will have a new id.
+To change the ID, press and hold the button for 5 seconds.
+The entire LED matrix will turn blue, indicating that the controller will reset and, upon restart, will have a new ID.

 ![image8](images/image8.jpeg)

 ## Atom Lite

-The Atom Lite it's very similar to the Atom Matrix, the only differences are that the Lite does not have a Matrix of Leds, It has only a button and a Led.
-Bellow is a photo of the Atom Lite running the code
+The Atom Lite is similar to the Atom Matrix, but the Lite does not have a LED Matrix; it has only a button and a single LED.
+Below is a photo of the Atom Lite running the code:

 ![image9](images/image9.jpeg)

-The Led indicates the status of the connection with the network.
-If it's connected, the led will be green, if not, it will be red.
+The LED indicates the network connection status.
+If connected, the LED will be green; otherwise, it will be red.

-The button is used to change the mode (the sensor the controller is using), keep pressing the button of 5 seconds, after this, the Led will start to blink(red and blue), this means you can reset the controller to change the mode.
+The button is used to change the mode (the sensor the controller is using).
+Press and hold the button for 5 seconds.
+The LED will start blinking (red and blue), indicating that you can reset the controller to change the mode.

-Because the lack of screen or more leds, we can not show the ID and Mode of the controller.
-You can set the controller directly on the code by going to the file *config_example.h* and change the variable *id* from the namespace *atom_lite*.
-To see the Mode, you can do it by cheking the topics that are activated (using the command "ros2 topic list"), because you already know the id, you know what is the mode by the name of the topic.
-Anothe way to check the Mode is seeing the Serial Monitor, there you will find usefull informations such as the Id, mode, status of the connection with the network and etc.
+Due to the lack of a screen or more LEDs, we cannot show the ID and mode of the controller directly.
+You can set the controller ID in the code by modifying the config_example.h file and changing the id variable in the atom_lite namespace.
+To check the mode, you can see which topics are activated using the "ros2 topic list" command; knowing the ID allows you to determine the mode by the topic name.
+Another way to check the mode is by viewing the Serial Monitor, where you will find useful information such as ID, mode, network connection status, etc.

 ## Service

-Service is another method of communication for nodes, beside the topic.
-The difference between Service and Topic is that the second aways allow the node to subscribe the data stream and get continual updates while the first will send information only when asked for the client.
-In our case we will use the service to send a command on the terminal to change the Mode of the controller.
+Service is another method of communication for nodes besides topics.
+The difference between Service and Topic is that the latter always allows the node to subscribe to the data stream and get continuous updates, while the former sends information only when requested by the client.
+In our case, we use the service to send a command via the terminal to change the controller's mode.

 Create a docker container to see and use the services: